-- EWC Treat: Treat & prevent ingrown hairs and breakouts to keep skin smooth between waxes - · EWC Glow: Gradual tanning formula giving skin a healthy, natural-looking glow - EWC Slow: Simple 3-step routine to minimize and thin hair growth between waxes - EWC Groom: Brow products with ultra-rich color and clinically proven growth serum
+· EWC Treat: Treat & prevent ingrown hairs and breakouts to keep skin smooth between waxes

+• EWC Glow: Gradual tanning formula giving skin a healthy, natural-looking glow

+• EWC Slow: Simple 3-step routine to minimize and thin hair growth between waxes

+• EWC Groom: Brow products with ultra-rich color and clinically proven growth serum

 We partner with a leading co-manufacturer in North America to coordinate the manufacturing of our retail product offerings.
-While our suppliers support us in formulation, sourcing, manufacturing, package development, safety testing and quality assurance, we own all of our product formulas and lead the new product development processes to align our innovation capabilities with our strategic priorities, providing a comprehensive assortment of personal-care and beauty product offerings.
+While our suppliers support us in formulation, sourcing, manufacturing, package development, safety testing and quality assurance, we own all of our product formulas and lead the new product development processes to align our innovation capabilities with our strategic priorities.
+With a comprehensive assortment of personal-care and beauty product offerings, we benefited from a transaction attachment rate of approximately 15% and 11% in 2020 and 2019, respectively, within our centers.